A Reddit post helped find MIT and Brown shooting suspect. Here's what we know

 A Reddit post by an observant witness helped lead investigators to the gunman officials say was responsible for the killing of two students during the shooting at Brown University on Saturday and for the fatal shooting of an MIT physics professor two days later.

-Earlier this week, law enforcement tracked Valente to a Salem, New Hampshire, storage unit where he was discovered dead.
+Earlier this week, law enforcement tracked Valente to a Salem, N.H., storage unit where he was discovered dead.

 "While we'll never be able to prosecute this individual, I hope this result begins to provide some small measure of closure for the victims and their families," said Rhode Island Attorney General Peter Neronha.